Amazon Gated Categories List and Advice

 They want to nail down that the seller can prove that they are an expert in their field and capable of holding up the high standards.
 In another light, categories like DVD, video, and Blu-ray are gated because there were many counterfeits and fakes involving these products in the past, and Amazon wants to avoid that from occurring again.

 They want their customers to get real copies of the movies they order.
-If a seller cannot showcase that they are obtaining their inventory from a reliable source, they will be restricted from those gated categories.
+If a distributor cannot showcase that they are obtaining their inventory from a reliable source, they will be restricted from those gated sub categories.

 (You might also want to check out this post if you are interested in Amazon brand approval)